sheldonsebastian/Malaria_Classification/docs/index.md

 <br>

-## Results & Analysis
+## Results

 <div style="text-align: justify">
-As discussed previously, since the data is severely imbalanced an average of macro-F1 score and Cohen's Kappa score was used.
+As discussed previously, since the data is severely imbalanced an <i>average of macro-F1 score and Cohen's Kappa score</i> was used.
 The evaluation metric code can be found <a href = "https://github.com/sheldonsebastian/Red-Blood-Cell-Classification/blob/main/src/2_inference_holdout.py">here</a>.
 The summary of the results are as follows:
 </div>

 | Approach | Validation Accuracy | Holdout Accuracy |